 "All we were told is the department was having some budget difficulties and needed to make cuts," said Laura Beth Heisen, chair of the Spay and Neuter Advisory Committee.
-"We were told all city departments were

 "This is more than a slight impact.
 This affects the entire program we have going."